Alabama Family Law Updates – April 2026: Recent Court of Civil Appeals Decisions + Pending Joint Custody Legislation

 Recent Alabama Court of Civil Appeals Family Law Decisions (March–April 2026)

 • T.W. v.
 Morgan County Department of Human Resources (March 20, 2026) The Court reversed a termination of parental rights (TPR) judgment due to jurisdictional issues under the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
-Proper UCCJEA analysis remains critical in DHR cases.
+Proper jurisdictional analysis remains critical in DHR cases.

-Other recent decisions emphasize:
+Other recent decisions continue to emphasize:

 • Strict compliance with service-of-process and due-process requirements